 13th July 2022

-Sri Lanka – UPR Joint Submission 2022
+Sri Lanka – Universal Periodic Review joint submission, 2022

 During the previous UPR cycle, Sri Lanka received 39 recommendations to strengthen and improve measures regarding women’s rights protection.
-Of these recommendations, 11 related to preventing and eliminating violence against women; including strengthening efforts to eliminate sexual violence.
+Of these recommendations, 11 related to preventing and eliminating violence against women, including strengthening efforts to eliminate sexual violence.

-Key takeaways and recommendations
+Key recommendations

 During this UPR cycle, Equality Now made two joint submissions: